brihadeesh/peregrinator.site/content/blog/albums-of-the-year-2022.md

 ## Heriot - Profound Mortality {#heriot-profound-mortality}

-Hard to pin down but it's black, harcore and deranged.
+Hard to pin down but it's black, hardcore and deranged.

 {{< bandcamp 3401809514 >}}